cjnankervis/Re-Climate/About-Hazard-Indices.md

 <sub><b>Figure 2.
 As in Figure 1, but with a negative skew/ wet event bias.
 Heavier daily precipitation events are more likely in this example (Precipitation Index > 6), dry periods are less likely (Drought Index < 4), while the median of daily precipitation is more than the monthly climatological average at the same location (SPI > 6).</b></sub>

 ## [Analysis of climate hazards](https://github.com/cjnankervis/Re-Climate#hazard-indices).
-With the two indices described above there are four possible seasonal climate hazards scenarios:
+With the two indices described above there are four possible seasonal outlook hazards scenarios:

 ### A.	Drought Index > 6, Precipitation Index > 6